TTNApeldoorn/Aid-Hittestress-2021/software/readme.md

   - ADR ON
   - Upload UNCONFIRMED
   - Net Reservation OFF,
-  - AT Support ON,
+  - AT Support OFF,
-  - RGB ACTIVE
+  - RGB DEACTIVE   !!
   - Debug None

+Note: RGB must be deactivated otherwise a conflict occurs with the GPS powersuppply Vext.

 ### TTN keys
 The following OTAA keys must be set in the file LoRaWan.h viz. **appEui** and **appKey**.
 **devEui** key must be left empty, this one is automatically set from the unique chipid of the HellTec board during startup.
-This makes it possible the use the same code for multiple sensors in your project.
+This makes it possible the use of the same code for multiple sensors in your project.

 ### Payload binary
 Messages are sent on TTN port 15 (measurement data) and port 16 (status data)